yl-wang996/GermanyQA/README.md

 The file `venv.yml` contain all the required package which directly export from anaconda command line.
 You can also use anaconda to rebuild the virtual environment.

+# 3. Dataset(GermanQuAD)

+We use the [GermanQuAD](https://www.deepset.ai/germanquad) dataset for downstream task fine-tuning

 ## 3. Model

 The checkpoint file of our best model saved [there](https://cloud.mafiasi.de/s/Ds4jxjBZz725HcT).